Course Title: Fabric to Fashion Product Knowledge

 There are no prerequisites for this course, however, it is recommended you enrol in MANU2226 Textile Fibre Structures and Surface Treatments at the same time as this course because it contains areas of knowledge and skills which are implemented together in practice.

-This course is an overview and introduction to the fashion system and fashion product analysis.
+This course is an overview and introduction to the fashion system, material culture and fashion product analysis.
 You will investigate the methods adopted across the supply chain for fabric selection, sourcing, production and manufacturing options.
 You will critically review garment construction and specification formats and how consumer choice impacts on product performance and costs.

 Objectives/Learning Outcomes/Capability Development